Apple008811/n8n-ai-agent-job-search/README.md

 - Enable the trigger

 **🤖 Cursor Prompt**:
-> "Connect to Gmail and get the latest LinkedIn job alert emails."
+> "I want this agent to read through these alert emails and add all the latest job lists for me"

 #### 2. **Gmail (Get Many) Node**
 **Purpose**: Retrieve list of LinkedIn job alert emails